 If you are subject to both the MPAA and the tapered annual allowance, your MPAA will remain at £4,000.
 However, if in any year you exceed the MPAA, your allowance for other types of pensions savings (normally £30,000) will be reduced on a tapered basis, potentially removing the whole £30,000.
 The tapered annual allowance will be personal to you and determined by your financial circumstances.

 For further information about reducing the MPAA, visit the gov.uk website.

 Annual allowance calculator

-An annual allowance quick check tool can now found on the LGPS members website.
+An annual allowance quick check tool, available for LGPS members, can be found on the LGPS members website.
 Please be aware that the tool only allows you to check the amount of annual allowance used from 2016/17 onwards.

 How can I access independent financial advice?

 If you would like personal independent financial advice about any decisions you need to make, you must consult an Independent Financial Advisor.
 You can find an advisor near you at www.unbiased.co.uk/.

 You should note that you will be responsible for any costs incurred.